The Best Touchless Faucets for the Kitchen

 Q. Can a touchless kitchen faucet work manually?

 Most touchless faucets have a manual sensor override mode, which allows the faucet to function as a regular faucet during a loss of power.

 Q. How long should a touchless kitchen faucet last?

 As with any product, it depends on the brand, materials, and how often you use it.
 Touchless faucets have more moving parts than regular versions, which can lead to more repairs.

 Q. What are the best brands of kitchen faucets?

-The top kitchen faucet brands are Moen, KOHLER, and DELTA FUACET as they excel in quality, customer service, and durability.
+The top kitchen faucet brands are Moen, KOHLER, and DELTA FAUCET as they excel in quality, customer service, and durability.